GNOME/orca/README.md

 * py-setproctitle  - Python library to set the process title (optional)
 * gstreamer-1.0    - GStreamer - Streaming media framework (optional)
 * python3-psutil   - Process and system utilities (optional)
-* libwnck3         - Used for mouse review (optional)
+* libwnck3         - Used for mouse review in X11 (optional)

 You are strongly encouraged to also have the latest stable versions of AT-SPI2 and ATK for the GNOME 50.x release.

 ## Note for Braille Users

-Orca depends upon the Python bindings for BrlAPI available in BrlTTY v4.5 or better.
 You can determine if the Python bindings for BrlAPI are installed by running the following command:

 ```sh
 python -c "import brlapi"